mlncn/scf/modules/contrib/cck_facets/README.txt

 3. Enable any of the following modules, depending on the types of CCK fields you wish to expose as facets:

-   - CCK Text Facets (for Text fields)
+   - CCK Text Facets (for Text fields).
-   - CCK Number Facets (for Number fields)
+   - CCK Number Facets (for Number fields).
-   - CCK Reference Facets (for Node Reference or User Reference fields)
+   - CCK Reference Facets (for Node Reference or User Reference fields).
-   - CCK Date Facets (for Date or Datestamp fields)
+   - CCK Date Facets (for Date or Datestamp fields).
+   - CCK Computed Facets (for Computed fields).
+Note that in order to be accessible to CCK Computed Facets, a computed field must be configured to store its values in the database.

    Only the above types of fields are supported at the moment.